junxit/us-congress-code/title-10/chapter-47/sec-856a.md

 ## Notes

+### Repeal of Section

+Pub.
+L. 114–328, div.
+E, title LVIII, § 5301(b), title LXIII, § 5542, Dec.
+23, 2016, 130 Stat.
+2920, 2967, provided that, effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
+23, 2016, with implementing regulations prescribed by the President not later than one year after Dec.
+23, 2016, and with provisions relating to applicability to various situations, this section is repealed.

+### Effective Date of Repeal

+Repeal effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
+23, 2016, with implementing regulations prescribed by the President not later than one year after Dec.
+23, 2016, and with provisions relating to applicability to various situations, see section 5542 of Pub.
+L. 114–328, set out as an Effective Date of 2016 Amendment note under section 801 of this title.

 ### Effective Date

 Pub.
 L. 105–85, div.
 A, title V, § 581(b), Nov.
 18, 1997, 111 Stat.
 1760, provided that: “Section 856a of title 10, United States Code (article 56a of the Uniform Code of Military Justice), as added by subsection (a), shall be applicable only with respect to an offense committed after the date of the enactment of this Act [Nov.
 18, 1997].”